Blog Legally: 5 Legal Pages Your Website MUST Have

 The legal forms you must fill out to receive payments from some paid partnerships

-You will be required, in many cases but mostly when participating in affiliate programs, to fill in a legal document regarding your nationality and the taxes you are responsible to pay.
+You will be required, in many cases but mostly when participating in affiliate programs, to fill in a legal document regarding your nationality and the taxes you are responsible for paying.

 You must fill out the legal forms to blog legally.
 If you do not, the companies will not be able to pay your commissions.

-Furthermore, the US probably concentrates the most options for working with affiliate marketing, so I will focus here on informing you which legal forms are required to receive payments from US resident companies, whether you are a US resident or not.
+Furthermore, the US probably concentrates the majority of options within the affiliate marketing industry.
+So I will focus here on informing you which legal forms are required to receive payments from US-resident companies, whether you are a US resident or not.

 (For other countries you will have to check specifically what accords your country has with the country from which your payment will come.)